Everybody Knows That Drizzle is the Word!

 Here’s the blueprint we’re aiming for.
 If we do this right, two things become true:

-We’ll get there with one module boundary and two providers, each with a single responsibility:
+We’ll achieve this with one module boundary and two providers, each with a single responsibility:

 PostgresProvider